Underworld (film series): Underworld: Rise of the Lycans (2009)

-Underworld: Rise of the Lycans is a 2009 American film directed by Patrick Tatopoulos.
-It is the third installment (chronologically the first) in the Underworld series, focusing primarily on the origins of some characters and the events leading to the vampire–lycan war, depicted in the previous films Underworld and Underworld: Evolution.
+Underworld: Rise of the Lycans focuses primarily on the origins of some characters and the events leading to the vampire–lycan war, depicted in the previous films.

 As shown in the film, the original werewolves were uncontrollable beasts, unable to retake human form once bitten.
 However, there was a single werewolf who gave birth to a human-looking child.
 This child carried a mutation of the original pathogen, permitting him to alternate between human and werewolf form.
 He was Lucian, dubbed by Viktor as "the first of the lycans".

 The vampires used the lycans as slaves to be the guardians of their lairs during the daylight hours and labor during the night.
 However, Viktor's daughter, Sonja, and Lucian fell in love and she became pregnant.
 Lucian, the lycan leader, led a revolt after Viktor killed Sonja to prevent the blending of the species.

 Underworld: Awakening (2012)

-A fourth film, entitled Awakening, shot in 3D, was directed by Måns Mårlind and Björn Stein and released on January 20, 2012.
-Kate Beckinsale reprises her role as Selene and screenwriter John Hlavin stated prior to the film's release that it will not be like any of the previous films.
-Production began in March 2011 in Vancouver with Tom Rosenberg, Gary Lucchesi, and Len Wiseman producing.
-On April 4, 2011, the title of the film was announced and the following plot synopsis was given:

-Kate Beckinsale, star of the first two films, returns in her lead role as the vampire death dealer Selene, who escapes imprisonment to find herself in a world where humans have discovered the existence of both vampire and lycan clans, and are conducting an all-out war to eradicate both immortal species.
+Vampire death dealer Selene escapes imprisonment to find herself in a world where humans have discovered the existence of both vampire and lycan clans, and are conducting an all-out war to eradicate both immortal species.
 Selene also learns that she has a hybrid daughter born while she was imprisoned, who has the ability to see through her parents' eyes.
-The same goes for Selene, who has the ability to see through the child's eyes and uses it to find her daughter several times in the film.
+The same goes for Selene, who has the ability to see through the child's eyes and uses it to find her daughter.